glarsson/powershell_scripts/README.md

 -

 #### grab_specific_events_from_all_hyper-v_cluster_nodes_eventlogs.ps1
-###### Script to grab all nodes from Windows Server 2012 Hyper-V cluster nodes and get events within time range.
+###### Script to grab all Server 2012 Hyper-V cluster nodes events from any evenlog and any event within any time range.

 -